Arkneee/personal-projects/README.md

 - 🤝 I engage in various projects, including those crafted for enjoyment like my Snake Game, others showcasing my technical proficiency such as the Movie Library App, projects reflecting my enthusiasm for finance, and those highlighting my keen interest in data analysis, **my second love.**

-- 👨‍💻 Many of my projects are available **right here in this repo** under the different branches.
+- 👨‍💻 Many of my projects are available right here in this GitHub profile, just click **repositories** to see the various project repos.

-- 💬 Ask me about some of my projects that **aren't listed in this repository**
+- 💬 Ask me about the startup I am working on called **Compatible**

 - 📫 How to reach me **arnie.verma@gmail.com or my LinkedIn**